What Happens When an LLC Member Dies? (In-Depth Guide)

 If operating without an operating agreement and the member's operating responsibilities and rights go unaddressed, then chances are we'll be operating under state law.

-How Do You Inherit an LLC
+How Do You Inherit an LLC?

-If your deceased loved one was operating as a sole proprietor, then what you're inheriting is that business itself.
+You can inherit an LLC if your deceased loved one was operating as a sole proprietor, then what you're inheriting is that business itself.

-However, if they were operating as something else, like an LLC or partnership, then what's getting passed on to you is the ownership of the operating company.
+However, if they were operating as something else, like an LLC or partnership, then what's getting passed on to you is the LLC ownership of the operating company.

 In that case, you'll need to consult the operating agreement of the LLC.